practicalli/clojure/reference/clojure-syntax/comments.md

 Expressions in rich comment blocks can also represent how to use a namespace API, providing examples of arguments to supply to further convey meaning to the code.

-These rich comment blocks make a project more accessible and easier to use.
+These rich comments make a project more accessible and easier to use.

-The "Rich" in the name also refers to Rich Hickey, the author and benevolent dictator of Clojure design.
+The "Rich" in the name also refers to Rich Hickey, the author and benevolent leader of the Clojure language.

 ## Comment forms with the comment reader macro